-Extra-credit will be awarded for class participation and occasional in-class assignments/group work/discussions.
-Attendance will be taken during some (random!) class periods and after specific class activities.
-This can be at any point during the class period.
-All students who participate in the activity and sign attendance at that time will be awarded EC points.
-You can earn up to 3 points in extra credit for Class Participation.
-These points will be added to your final grade at the end of the class.
+The only way to earn extra credit in this class is to accrue participation points in excess of the 2% listed above.
+You can earn up to 3 additional points in extra credit for Class Participation.
+These points will be added to your final grade at the end of the term.
 So, if you score an 80% with tests and assignments, and you earn 3 points of extra credit, your final score will be 83%.

-Due Dates: Assignments are due by the start of lecture on the appropriate date, and can be turned in to me during class or during office hours the day before it is due.
+Due Dates: Assignments are due by the start of lecture on the appropriate date, and can be turned in to me (or your GTF) during class or during office hours the day before it is due.
 An assignment turned in after its deadline will be marked down 10% for each day late.